fynn07/snake-game/README.md

 # snake-game
 recreated snake game with python using the built in Turtle module.
+This was made solely for the purpose of touching up on OOP.

+Please run these dependencies:
+>pip install __playsound__